Stargard Szczeciński – town defensive walls

 The construction of Stargard’s timber fortifications began after the town received its town privilege in 1243.

 Slowly exchange of wooden and earthen fortifications to brick one started in the second half of the 13th century and ended around 1298, when the town defensive walls were recorded for the second time in written sources (the first mention took place three years earlier).
-This date was related to the dispute between the town and the Augustinian convent in connection with the inclusion of the monastery buildings within the town walls, and the reason for the conflict was the unwillingness of the monks to participate in the construction costs on the section of the wall adjacent to the monastery buildings.
+This date was related to the dispute between the town and the Augustinian monastery in connection with the inclusion of the monastery buildings within the town walls, and the reason for the conflict was the unwillingness of the monks to participate in the construction costs on the section of the wall adjacent to the monastery buildings.
 Finally, thanks to the intervention of the Bishop of Kamień and Prince Bogusław IV, the wall was built with a joint effort.

 At the turn of the fourteenth and fifteenth centuries, due to the increase of the political significance of the town, its economic development, the threat from Brandenburg and the introduction of firearms, the old walls required modernization.
 These works probably lasted throughout the entire fifteenth century and the beginning of the sixteenth century.
 The walls were raised with a brick superstructure and some sections were completely rebuilt.
 Within the fortifications, new towers were erected, and the town gates were transformed and expanded to include foregates.
 A town arsenal was also built in which weapons for defenders were stored.
 At that time, the town had 50 horsemen and 200 foot soldiers, and had siege machines, cannons and numerous small arms.
 As a result, in the 16th century Stargard belonged to the best fortified cities in the Pomeranian Duchy.